ERIC’S TECH TALK

 According to a 2014 study conducted by The Washington Post, Republicans are currently responsible for drawing eight out of ten of the most gerrymandered districts in the U.S. This has resulted in the Democrats being under-represented by about 18 seats in the U.S. House of Representatives “relative to their vote share in the 2012 election.”

-Maine is one of the few states that have given this decision to an independent, bipartisan commission instead.
+Maine is one of the few states that has given this decision to an independent, bipartisan commission instead.
 That commission then sends a proposal for approval to the state legislature.
 Of course, we have it a bit easier, with only two districts to worry about.

 For much of the nation, gerrymandering is still one of the most prevalent and democratically destructive practices in politics today.